 The Lounge JFK is available for select first-class passengers, and an additional fee of $40 per person ($20 for children) for other passengers.
 Open from 4a.m. to 1:30a.m. daily, it is located in Terminal 4.
 Additional airline lounges are located throughout the airport including British Airways in Terminal 5, American Airlines in Terminal 8 (day passes are available for $50) and Lufthansa in Terminal 1.
 For additional lounges, click here.

 If you arrive on an overnight layover, or are looking for a nearby hotel, there are many options to choose from.
 Most offer courtesy shuttles (to connect to a courtesy shuttle, take AirTrain to Federal Circle Station).
-Check out New York City hostels or for a comprehensive list of New York hotels at varying price points, click here.
+For a comprehensive list of New York hotels at varying price points, click here.

 If you’re planning on leaving the airport, taxis are available outside of Arrivals.
 A flat fare of $45 is available between the airport and Manhattan – the receipt should show that it is a flat fare.
 For more pricing samples, click here.
 In addition there are public transportation options including the AirTrain, Subway, and Transit Bus Service – click here for more information.
 If you have your own car and are looking for cheap airport parking, click here.